meszaros-lajos-gyorgy/php-a-s-o/README.md

 ## Future plans

-I plan on adding type hinting, where possible.

-Also, I keep adding methods as I come across the need for them, so if you don't see a method you would like to use, then 1) PRs are welcome, 2) Issues are welcome.
+I keep adding methods as I come across the need for them, so if you don't see a method you would like to use, then 1) PRs are welcome, 2) Issues are welcome.

+As soon as linters and other tools start recognizing [union types](https://php.watch/versions/8.0/union-types), then I'll add those in the type hinting as well.

+[Mixed type](https://wiki.php.net/rfc/union_types_v2#mixed_type) will be added later to PHP, so until then type hinting will look incomplete.

+I should be able to turn this into a composer package.

 ## FAQ